 - Executor or administrator of the estate of the deceased Veteran.
 If no executor or administrator has been appointed, VA may pay burial benefits based on a claim filed by a person acting for such estate who will distribute the burial benefits to the person or persons entitled to such distribution under the laws of the Veteran's last State of residence.

 *Legal union means a formal relationship between the decedent and the survivor that existed on the date of the Veteran's death, which was recognized under the law of the State in which the couple formalized the relationship and evidenced by the State's issuance of documentation memorializing the relationship.

 Other individuals and entities, such as funeral homes, are eligible claimants only if the Veterans remains are unclaimed.

-Generally, at least one of the following additional eligibility criteria must be met:
+Generally, to be eligible for burial benefits, at least one of the following additional eligibility criteria must be met:

 - The Veteran died as a result of a service related disability, OR

 - The Veteran was receiving or entitled to receive VA pension or compensation at the time of death, OR